pranavchaudhari571/Hotel-Management-Using-Spring-boot-REST/spring_boot_backend_job/Readme.md

 ## Acknowledgements

 - Inspired by various open-source hotel management systems.
-- Special thanks to the creators of Spring Boot, Redis, and other technologies used.
+- Special thanks to the creators of **Spring Boot, Redis, Apache Kafka**, and other technologies used.